-One pivotal consideration in the future of retail is the development of AI technology.
+One pivotal consideration in the future of retail is the development of Al technology.
 For the next generation, this will be the norm, so we need to look at integrating this emerging capability into our daily business routines.
-Using it to take omnichannel retail to the next level and its role in achieving operational excellence behind the scenes in our supply chains and business development.

-The best guidance I'd offer leaders is to start by understanding your own role in inclusion and diversity, and build from there.
+Using it to take The best guidance

+I'd offer leaders

+is to start by

+understanding

+your own role

+in inclusion and

+diversity, and build

+from there.